-Since search engines use keywords as a jumping off point when filtering results, it’s incredibly important to make sure that you know how to use keywords in your content correctly so that your content has a better chance of being found, indexed and ranked.
+Since both traditional and AI search engines use keywords as a jumping-off point when filtering results, it's incredibly important to know how to use keywords in your content correctly so that your content has a better chance of being found, indexed and ranked online.

 How To Make a List of SEO Keywords

-While we won’t go into all of the specifics of how to do keyword research for your website in this blog, you can sign up for a keyword research tool like SEMRush (the one we use) to do it yourself, reference the video below for some expert tips or sign up for a free site audit where we can show you your site’s current profile and do the keyword research for you.
+While we won't go into all of the specifics of how to do keyword research for your website in this blog, you can sign up for a keyword research tool like SEMRush (the one we use) to do it yourself, or sign up for a FREE SEO content audit where we can show you your site's current profile and do the keyword research for you.

 🤔Don't have Semrush?
 Get a FREE trial with our affiliate link 👉 https://semrush.sjv.io/c/5714624/2022243/13053